Wisconsin Wrestling 'Challenge Series' and 'Girls Challenge'

 (Note: 'One Pound' Allowance at all Region Events and Finals)

-Extended Region and Finals dates listed below and at WIAA Extended Calendar
+Extended Region and Finals dates listed below (WIAA Extended Calendar)

 Wisconsin Wrestling Challenge Series (WWCS)